patrickbucher/learning-rust/notes/02-guessing-game.md

 use std::io;
 ```

-Create a new `String` and bint it to a mutable variable:
+Create a new `String` and bind it to a mutable variable:

 ```rust
 let mut s = String::new();